Car crashes into people outside primary school in central China: state media

 Hong Kong (CNN) — Multiple students were injured after a car crashed into people outside a primary school in central China on Tuesday morning, state news agency Xinhua reported.

-It’s not clear how many people were injured in the incident, which took place in Hunan province’s Changde city.
-In a brief report, state broadcaster CCTV said “specific casualties were being investigated.”
+Authorities have not said how many people were injured in the incident, which took place in Hunan province’s Changde city.
+A 39-year-old male suspect was arrested and the incident remains “under further investigation,” according to a local police statement.

+The injured were sent to the hospital for treatment and “none were in life-threatening condition so far,” said the police report, which was released hours after the incident.

 Video circulating on social media and geolocated by CNN showed dozens of panicked school children screaming and running into the schoolyard, with a man’s voice heard yelling “quickly, quickly,” in the background.